commonmind/elm-cmd-query/README.md

 display some information to the user, but some of it needs to be fetched from the server first.
 This means you have to keep track of what data has been fetched and what hasn't, and issue requests as appropriate.
-Especially when there are many things that must be fetched individually, this bookkeeping can be quite cumbersome.
+Especially when fetching all the data you want involves several Cmds, the book-keeping involved can be quite cumbersome.

 This library solves that.
 Rather than manually tracking outstanding requests and updating available data, you write a `Query`, which feels a